Davis-Lenox House

-The Davis-Lenox House is an historically significant 18th-century row house in the colonial style located at 217 Spruce Street in the Society Hill neighborhood of Philadelphia, Pennsylvania.
+The Davis-Lenox House is an historically significant 18th-century row house in the colonial style located at 217 Spruce Street in the Society Hill neighborhood of Philadelphia, Pennsylvania, United States.

 Construction

 The house was first built by James Davis, Jr., a Master Builder and an early member of the Carpenters' Company of the City and County of Philadelphia, America's first builders’ guild.
 Davis served as Assistant Warden of the organization from 1767 to 1770 and was a major contributor towards the construction of Carpenters' Hall in Philadelphia.
 Davis had acquired the lot on which the Davis-Lenox house stands in 1758 for 5 pounds yearly ground rent and completed construction of a two-story brick house and kitchen in 1759.

 Early history

 Following Davis' death, his heirs sold the house in 1779 to Revolutionary War hero and prominent Philadelphian David Lenox.
 Lenox and his wife, Tacy (née Lukens), added a third floor bedroom and sitting room, garret, and new kitchen in 1784.

 Lenox was born in Kirkcudbright, Scotland and emigrated to Philadelphia sometime before the outbreak of the Revolutionary War.
 When war broke out, he joined the Continental Army and was commissioned captain of the 3rd Battalion of the Pennsylvania Militia.
 While fighting the Hessians at Fort Washington in 1776, he was wounded, taken prisoner, and held by the British for eighteen months.
 Following his release, he served as aide-de-camp with the rank of Major to Major General Anthony Wayne.
 Lenox also joined Philadelphia's First City Troop.
 While a member, he led a successful rescue of James Wilson, one of the "founding fathers" of the United States and a signatory of the Declaration of Independence, when Wilson and others barricaded themselves in Wilson's home ("Fort Wilson") during a riot in response to Wilson's successful defense of 23 people from property seizure and exile by the state government.